Coming of Age Day: Problems

 According to the public opinion survey conducted by the Yokohama City Board of Education in March 2004, among minors, new adults, and people in their 20s, approximately 20% to 30% viewed the Coming of Age Ceremony as an event like a reunion where friends meet again.
-Furthermore, 20% of the women in their 20s or younger responded that the Ceremony is an event where new adults meet in formal suits and festive clothes.
-This result suggests that the event’s purpose and the target group’s expectations are divergent.
+Furthermore, 20% of the women in their 20s or younger responded that the ceremony is an event where new adults meet in formal suits and festive clothes.
+This result suggests that the event's purpose and the target group's expectations are divergent.

-In this survey, 82.7% of high school students and minors said that they wanted to participate in the Ceremony, while 17.2% said they did not.
-Among high school students and minors, the most common reason for not participating was “not interested in the content,” at 36.8%.
+In this survey, 82.7% of high school students and minors said that they wanted to participate in the ceremony, while 17.2% said they did not.
+Among high school students and minors, the most common reason for not participating was "not interested in the content," at 36.8%.
 While more than 50% of high school students, minors, and new adults answered that attractions such as concerts by singers were necessary, half of them also answered that introductions of guests such as mayors and politicians were unnecessary.
-The Yokohama City’s proposal determines that such components make the Ceremony lengthy and impoverish the content.
+The Yokohama City's proposal determines that such components make the ceremony lengthy and impoverish the content.

-Risshi-shiki

 (立志式, Risshi-shiki) is a ceremony held in school for students who have turned 15 years of age; literally "establishing aspirations ceremony," in which children stand in front of the school and declare their goals for the future.